figueroadavid/OMPlus/README.md

 ### `Remove-OMDuplicateEPR`

-This function scans the eps_map file and removes duplicate entries based on the EPR Queue name
+This function scans the eps_map file and removes duplicate entries based on the EPR Queue name.
+The function also makes a backup copy of the eps_map file for safety.

 ##### _Parameters_